 In addition to the additive tree identification routines just described, there are two more illustrated below, called atreefit.m and atreefnd.m; these two M-files are direct analogues of ultrafit.m and ultrafnd.m introduced in an earlier section.
-Again, the complete-link target, sc\completelink\target, can be used in atreefit.m (producing a structure with VAF of 94.89%); atreefnd.m generates the same additive tree as cent\ultrafnd\confnd.m with a VAF of 98.56%.
+Again, the complete-link target, sc_completelink_target, can be used in atreefit.m (producing a structure with VAF of 94.89%); atreefnd.m generates the same additive tree as cent_ultrafnd_confnd.m with a VAF of 98.56%.
 The M-file, atreedec.m, provides a mechanism for decomposing any given additive tree matrix into an ultrametric and a centroid metric matrix (where the root is situated halfway along the longest path).
-The form of the usage is:
+The form of the usage is where prox is the input (additive tree) proximity matrix (still with a zero